-Recommendation: Yes.
+Preliminary Recommendation: Yes.
 The Commission should utilize the operating ratio methodology for calculating the revenue requirement for TKCB.
 The margin should be 12 percent of O&M expense.
 (Bennett, Sewards)

-Staff Analysis: Rule 25-30.4575, F.A.C., states that the Commission will apply a margin of 12 percent when determining the revenue requirement, up to a cap of \$15,000.
-The operating ratio methodology will be applied when the Utility's rate base is no greater than 125 percent of O&M expenses.
-The use of the operating ratio methodology does not change the Utility's qualification for a staff assisted rate case under Rule 25-30.455(1), F.A.C.
+Staff Analysis: Section 367.0814(9), F.S., provides that the Commission may, by rule, establish standards and procedures for setting rates and charges of small utilities using criteria other than those set forth in Sections 367.081(1), (2)(a), and (3), F.S.
+By Order No. PSC-2019-0096-FOF-WS, the Commission adopted Rule 25-30.4575, F.A.C., operating ratio methodology, which states that the Commission will apply a margin of 12 percent of O&M expenses when determining the revenue requirement, up to a cap of \$15,000.
+The operating ratio methodology can be applied when the Utility's rate base is no greater than 125 percent of O&M expenses and that the use of the operating ratio methodology does not change the Utility's qualification for a SARC under subsection Rule 25-30.455(1), F.A.C.

 The operating ratio methodology is an alternative to the traditional calculation of revenue requirements.
-Under this methodology, instead of applying a return on the Utility's rate base, the revenue requirement is based on the Utility's O&M expenses plus a margin of 12 percent.
+Under this methodology, instead of applying a return on the Utility's rate base, the revenue requirement is based on TKCB's O&M expenses plus a margin of 12 percent.
 This methodology has been applied in cases in which the traditional calculation of the revenue requirement would not provide sufficient revenue to protect against potential variances in revenues and expenses.
-As discussed in Issues 3 and 6, staff has recommended a rate base of \$58,454 and O&M expenses of \$76,030.
-Based on staff's recommendation, TKCB's rate base is only 77 percent of its O&M expenses.
-Furthermore, the application of the operating ratio methodology does not change the Utility's qualification for a staff assisted rate case.
+As discussed in Issues 3 and 6, staff has recommended a rate base of \$58,093 and O&M expenses of \$73,141.
+Based on recommended amounts, TKCB's rate base is only 79 percent of its O&M expenses.
+Furthermore, the application of the operating ratio methodology does not change the Utility's qualification for a SARC.
 As such, TKCB meets the criteria for the operating ratio methodology established in Rule 25-30.4575(2), F.A.C.
 Therefore, staff recommends the application of the operating ratio methodology at a margin of 12 percent of O&M expense for determining the wastewater revenue requirement.